US stocks lose ground as markets ponder the Fed's next moves

 The University of Michigan will release its December survey on consumer sentiment on Friday.

-With growing concern about a recession, Fitch Ratings revised its forecasts for world economic growth downward to reflect the Fed’s and other central banks’ interest rate hikes.
+With growing concerns about a recession, Fitch Ratings revised its forecasts for world economic growth downward to reflect the Fed’s and other central banks’ interest rate hikes.

 The ratings agency’s Global Economic Outlook report estimated global growth at 1.4% in 2023, revised down from 1.7% in its September forecast.
 It put U.S. growth in 2023 at 0.2%, down from 0.5%, as the pace of monetary policy tightening increases.